SCIENT·MANIFESTO

 How decisions happen.

-Where the flow breaks.
+Where the flow breaks down.

 This reading is not merely descriptive.
 It is diagnostic.